 Are you thinking of installing skylights for flat roofs?
 Before you actually do, you must first know how to do so.

-A skylight is basically a window in your roof.
+According to roofing contractors, a skylight is basically a window in your roof.
 It allows natural light to come into your house, so you can save energy and lessen environmental footprints.
 If you don’t have much experience with roofing, then make sure you hire a professional residential roofing contractor to get the job done.

 Adequate exposure to sunlight provides a myriad of health benefits as sun is a readily available source of vitamin D straight through your roofing.
 It helps prevent mood disorders and reduce depression symptoms.
 Sunlight also speeds up recovery from illness or surgery.

 It also acts as a natural disinfectant that prevents fungus build-up in your house.

 Natural light in your living space greatly improves the aesthetics of your house interior, too.
 It lightens up the vibe of your house to always make it feel like summer!

 However, there are things you should know first before deciding to install skylights by roofing contractors.

 1. Types of skylight for your roof